Meanjin

 Meanjin (/miˈændʒɪn/), formerly Meanjin Papers and Meanjin Quarterly, is one of Australia's longest-running literary magazines.
-Established in 1940 in Brisbane, it moved to Melbourne in 1945, and has been an editorially independent imprint of Melbourne University Publishing.
+Established in 1940 in Brisbane, it moved to Melbourne in 1945, and became an editorially independent imprint of Melbourne University Publishing.
 A print edition is produced quarterly, while it is updated continuously online.
-Publication of Meanjin will cease at the end of 2025, but its website and an online archive will be retained.
+Publication of Meanjin was to cease at the end of 2025, but was instead acquired by the Queensland University of Technology in 2026, returning it to Brisbane after 85 years.